 Offering Holistic Medical Care & Support to Survivors of Female Genital Mutilation in Australia

-Desert Flower South Australia is a not-for-profit charity offering medical care for girls and women who are survivors of Female Genital Mutilation
+Desert Flower South Australia is a not-for-profit charity dedicated to offering holistic medical care and support to young people and women who are survivors of trauma and Female Genital Mutilation (FGM) in Australia.

 Our Purpose

-While continuing to help these women in particular, Desert Flower South Australia has evolved to also assist patients with gender reassignment and labial fusion from trauma, iatrogenic, and hypoestrogenic causes.
+Whilst continuing to help the most vulnerable and disadvantaged in the community, Desert Flower South Australia has evolved to also assist patients with gender reassignment and labial fusion from trauma, iatrogenic, and hypoestrogenic causes.

-Desert Flower SA is its own entity.
+Desert Flower South Australia is its own entity.
 The wellbeing and Recovery Research Institute (accredited by NHMRC) supports fundraising and research on FGM.

 Our History